 Satisfy your RMD more easily

 Nearing age 72?
 You’ll soon need to start taking required minimum distributions (RMDs)—which could be much simpler to plan for if you keep your accounts with one provider.

 Due to the CARES Act of 2020, if you've reached RMD age, you do not have to take your RMD for 2020 if you don't want to.

 LEARN MORE ABOUT IRAs

-Most owners of traditional IRAs and employer-sponsored retirement plans (like 401(k)s and 403(b)s must withdraw part of their tax-deferred savings each year, starting at age 70½.
-If you withdraw less than the RMD amount, you may owe a 50% penalty tax on the difference.
-Roth IRAs have no RMDs during the owner's lifetime.
+Under federal tax law, most owners of IRAs (except Roth IRAs) and employer-sponsored retirement plans—like 401(k)s and 403(b)s—must withdraw part of their tax-deferred savings each year, starting at age 72 (age 70½ if you attained age 70½ before 2020) or after inheriting an account.
+If you withdraw less than your RMD, you may owe a 50% penalty tax on the difference.